 7. Argo CD

-Overview: Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes that automates application deployment.
+Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes that automates application deployment.
+Argo CD’s ability to manage complex Kubernetes deployments across multiple clusters makes it perfect for large-scale cloud-native applications.

 Key Features: